Data4Democracy/immigration-connect/CONTRIBUTING.md

 $ git push origin 23-new-feature
 ```

-6. When you are done working on an issue, or otherwise need to solicit feedback, create a merge request (or pull request) between your topic branch and the master branch in Qntfy's canonical repository.
+6. When you are done working on an issue, or otherwise need to solicit feedback, create a merge request (or pull request) between your topic branch and the master branch in D4D's canonical repository.
 The merge request should include a `#`, the issue number in the beginning of the name, followed by a colon. i.e. `#24: Add DACA visualization`.The `#24` will allow us to easily associate a PR with the issue you are working on.

 7. Go through the code review process.
 Team leads and collaborators have write access and will merge your contribution when it passes the review process.